illuzn/rheem-eziset/README.md

 `sensor.status` | True | The current status of the  water heater.
 Possible modes are: Idle, Heating, Bath Fill Complete (Off) `sensor.mode` | True | The current mode of the water heater.
 Possible modes are: Idle, Heating Control Mode, Heating (Conventional Mode), Idle (Bath Fill Mode Waiting for Tap), Heating (Bath Fill Mode), Idle (Bath Fill Mode Complete)
 `sensor.session_timeout` | True | The time in seconds until the current user's session times out.
 This will only apply if there is a communication error with the water heater or if somebody is using the app or a physical device in the house to control the water heater.
 You are locked out of controls while someone else is in control.
+`number.session_timeout` | True | Configures the default session timeout.
+It is recommended to set the session time out to the lowest permitted value of 60.
+In the future, this will be used to attempt to maintain a persistent control session (and enable changing temperature while the heater is active).
 `sensor.status_raw` | False | The raw status code provided by the water heater.
 Known status codes are 1, 2, 3.
 `sensor.mode_raw` | False | The raw mode code provided by the water heater.
 Known mode codes are 5, 10, 15, 20, 25, 35.
 `sensor.heater_error_raw` | False | The raw heater error code provided by the water heater.
 0 is normal but the other codes are unknown.